Grails (band): History

 In their early years, Grails only toured Europe, but have switched to focusing on the East Coast of the United States in the last few years.
 Despite living in Portland, the band rarely plays live shows in their hometown.

 In 2006, Important Records released a CD compilation of the first three Black Tar Prophecies series.

 A compilation DVD was released on April 7, 2009, called Acid Rain summing up their most productive period.
 In 2010, the band had re-issued three releases, including versions of their first two albums remastered by Carl Saff.
 In the same year a vinyl issue of Black Tar Prophecies Vols.
 1, 2, & 3 was released by Important Records.
 Also released on Important as a vinyl-only EP was Black Tar Prophecies Vol. 4.

 The band released their album, Deep Politics, on March 8, 2011, under the label Temporary Residence Limited.

 In October 2012, the band released a split LP with the Finnish band Pharaoh Overlord on Kemado Records.
 The Grails side of the LP is called Black Tar Prophecies Vol. 5.

 The band released their album Chalice Hymnal on February 17, 2017, on the label Temporary Residence.

+In 2023, Grails released Anches En Maat, again by Temporary Residence.
+The album featured much more of an 80's inspired sound.
+“After a band has existed for 20 years, there are things you’ve always wanted to try on the back burner that you’ve never had the room to approach,” the band’s Emil Amos said in a statement.